nvs-vocabs/OBISVocabs/.github/ISSUE_TEMPLATE/obis-measurementtype-issue-submission.md

 ---

 ## MeasurementType
-Please specify the kind of measuremnet type your request is targetting (also use existing labels if any applies)
+Please specify the measurement type your request is targetting (also use existing labels if any applies)

 ## Issue
 Please describe the issue you want to report